 Alternatives to detention encompass a wide range of mechanisms used by Immigration and Customs Enforcement (ICE) ostensibly to provide assurance that someone who is not detained will fully participate in their immigration court proceedings.
 ICE’s official alternatives or conditions of release include:

 Nearly all of these (excluding bond and parole) are sub-contracted out to subsidiaries of The GEO Group, Inc. (GEO), a private prison company.
 Behavioral Interventions (BI), a subsidiary of GEO, has administered other alternatives through a program called the Intensive Supervision Appearance Program (ISAP) since 2004.
-ICE awarded the new pilot program contract for families to GEO Care, another GEO subsidiary, in 2015.

 Private bail bonds companies also make money off the imposition of bond, which can be set by either ICE or an immigration judge.
 Since neither ICE nor judges are required to consider an individual’s ability to pay when setting the bond, bonds are often exorbitantly high.
 Because immigration courts are so backlogged—with hundreds of thousands of cases pending and court dates being set for five years out—the high interest rates and monthly fees quickly become predatory.